-If you are an out-of-state vendor, you must call the Washington State Department of Revenue 1-2 months before the show date, to file a temporary registration for their business.
+If you are an out-of-state vendor, you must call the Washington State Department of Revenue 1-2 months before the show date, to file a temporary registration for your business.

 To do this, call 1.800.647.7706 and let them know that you need a single-event registration for participating in a craft show; they will send you the appropriate paperwork.
 Or, if you’ve already obtained a temporary UBI in the past, you can just do it online here.

 - King County Food Handler’s Permit (apply online!)